revskill10/docs/development.md

 1. Before you send code to Github, rebase against master
 2. After you send code to Github, keep branch mergable by merging master in there (rebase-forcepush is allowed as well if you are the only person working in that branch)
 3. When the task is about a visual improvement, attach a screenshot of the result
 4. When the task is about a flow (= you need to click at least once), attach a video of result
+5. In PR description ALWAYS mention Github Issue like https://help.github.com/articles/closing-issues-via-commit-messages/

 Spinach features
 ----------------